Rudolf, son of Nevelong

-Rudolf or Rodolphe (young in 943), was a Lower Lotharingian noble born into a family with connections to Utrecht.
-He is thought by some modern interpreters to have later had lordships in the Hesbaye (Dutch: Haspengouw) region which is now in Belgium, in a part which mostly came to be incorporated into the later County of Loon (French: Looz).
-He was a son of Nevelung, Count of Betuwe, and a daughter of Reginar II, Count of Hainaut, whose name is not known.
-He had two uncles, one paternal and one maternal, who were both named Rudolf, and various proposal have been made about how the three Rudolfs correspond to various references to "Count Rudolf" in the 10th century "low countries".
-Although his paternal uncle Rudolf is sometimes considered to have become a cleric, Jongbloed (2006) argued that he must have been a count, and that he certainly had a wife and offspring.
-There is no contemporary record of young Rudolf, the nephew, as a count, nor indeed as an adult.
+Rudolf or Rodolphe was a Lower Lotharingian noble born into a family with connections to Utrecht.
+He appears in a single document in 943, when he was a boy.
+He is nevertheless thought by some modern interpreters to have later acquired lordships in the Hesbaye (Dutch: Haspengouw) region, which is now in Belgium, that later came to be incorporated into the County of Loon (French: Looz).

-There is one clear record of Rudolf, a 943 grant by his uncle Bishop Balderic of Utrecht, which was analysed by Léon Vanderkindere in his 1900 article.
-At this time, Rudolf and his brother Balderic were probably young, because Balderic was described as a boy (Latin puer) in 956 when he became Bishop of Liège.
+The one clear 943 record of Rudolf is a grant by his uncle Bishop Balderic of Utrecht to Rudolf's widowed mother, which was analysed by Léon Vanderkindere in a 1900 article.
+At this time, Rudolf's older brother Balderic was described as a boy (Latin puer) in 956 when he became Bishop of Liège.
 The places Rudolf stood to inherit an income from after his older brother were goods of the Abbey of "Hereberc" (Sint Odiliënberg): "Rura, Lithorp, Linne, Sulethum, Flothorp, Ascalon, Malicalieol en Curnelo", which are Roer, Lerop, Linne, Swalmen, Vlodrop, Asselt, Melick en Maasniel all near Roermond.

+The 943 document makes clear that Rodulf was the younger son of Nevelung, Count of Betuwe, and a daughter of Reginar II, Count of Hainaut, whose name is not known.
+He therefore had two uncles with the same name as his: